TUDelft-DataDrivenControl/WFSim/README.md

  ##   WindFarmSimulator (WFSim)
-Developed by Boersma et al., Delft University of Technology, 2017
+Developed by Doekemeijer and Boersma, Delft University of Technology, 2017